Top Oz Tours offers a great range of Western Australia tours and experiences. You can browse the options here.

 There’s nothing quite like crunching into an apple picked straight off the tree, and March to May is fruit-picking season in the orchards of Donnybrook — 40-or-so kilometres from Bunbury along the South Western Highway.
 Whether you’re travelling as a couple and looking for a romantic picnic spot, or as a family in search of a healthy activity, put fruit picking high on your holiday to-do list.
 The countryside is exceptionally photogenic, so be prepared to take lots of pics to share on Instagram.

-For more inspiration, visit www.visitbunburygeographe.com.au.
+For more travel inspiration, visit www.visitbunburygeographe.com.au.

 Browse our range of Western Australia tours and experiences here.